 Gerald, her husband of eight years, went out one snowy December evening—at Grace’s request—to buy the girls one more Christmas gift.
 It was a gift she had forgotten to buy and insisted that the girls needed.
 Some unimportant hunk of plastic that they most likely would’ve played with for a few days then discarded in the toy chest, never to be played with again.
 Gerald never came home.

 That was three years ago.
 Since then, her old life had fallen apart.
 Now, her days consisted of begging strangers for change and nights of drinking bottom-shelf vodka.
-Regrettably, this cold night she’s sans vodka.
+Regrettably, on this cold night she was sans vodka.

 “Please.
 It’s just one more thing.
 It’ll only take ten minutes.”

 Grace’s mutterings were nearly inaudible.
 The white plumes of breath rising above the shadows were the only real signs that she was speaking out loud.

 “I’d go but I have to keep an eye on the turkey.
 Unless you want to cook dinner for once?”

 The only answer she received was from a cold snap of wind that pushed its way through a crack behind the dumpsters.
 Her face was numb and she buried it deep into her folded arms.
 This did little to keep her body temperature from dropping.

 “Why can’t you ever do anything without complaining?
 It’s not like I ask you to do much around here.
 The least you can do is buy a damn Christmas toy for your children.”

 Her words grew fainter as it became more difficult to move her cold lips.
 Still, she didn’t budge from her position behind the dumpsters.
 No matter how cold, no matter the damage it might cause to her petite body, she felt deep down that this was her punishment for sending Gerald out that night.